 So, ready to try some canned craft beer?
 Good!
 There are many to choose from, and more breweries than ever are canning some of the flagship brews.

 Prefer a lighter beer?
-Kona Brewing's Longboard Lager is delicious.
+Kona Brewing Longboard Lager is delicious.
 Hop Head?
 Grab a Torpedo tall-boy from Sierra Nevada.
-In fact there are over 100 breweries that are canning the beers, some exclusively.
+In fact there are over one hundred breweries that are canning the beers, some exclusively.
 Here in Florida, cans are getting easier and easier to find.
 Here are some of my favorites that you can pick up locally.

-Tampa Bay Brewing Company: Old Elephant Foot IPA.
-Located in the heart of Centro Ybor, and one of the cornerstones of craft-brewing in Tampa Bay, Tampa Bay Brewing Company is finally making its products available outside of the brewpub.
-Available on draft around the Bay area, and now in 4-packs of 16-ounce cans, the Old Elephant Foot IPA is a bold brew that will satisfy the biggest hop-heads.
+Located in the heart of Centro Ybor, and one of the cornerstones of the craft-brewing in Tampa Bay, Tampa Bay Brewing Company is finally available outside of the brewpub.
+Available on draft around the bay Area, and now in 4-packs of 16-ounce cans, the Old Elephant Foot IPA is a bold brew that will satisfy the biggest hop-heads.

-Oskar Blues Brewing: Dales Pale Ale (Lyons, Colorado).
-Arguably the Kings of Cans — and certainly a big reason they have become so popular — Oskar Blues has been canning since day one, and their Dale’s Pale is one of my go-to beers.
-Balanced but leaning toward the hoppier side, it’s a crisp, refreshing brew that delivers amazing flavor.
+Arguably the Kings of Cans - and certainly a big reason they have become so popular, Oskar Blues has been canning since day one, and their Dale's Pale is one of my go-to beers.
+Balanced but leaning toward the hoppier side, it's a crisp, refreshing brew that delivers amazing flavor.

-Narragansett Beer Company: Cream Ale (Providence, Rhode Island).
-“Hi, neighbor, have a ’Gansett!”
-The iconic phrase still embodies the spirit of the New England brewery.
-Their retro styling and attitude have been brought back to life and are now branching out into some new styles and seasonals, including the Cream Ale.
-This is their first year-round craft style, and it is a malty, smooth beer that will surprise fans of the original ’Gansett, but they’ll love it just the same.
+"Hi, Neighbor, have a 'Gansett!," The iconic phrase still embodies the spirit of the New England brewery.
+Their retro styling and attitude have been brought back to life and are now branching out into some new styles and seasonals, including their Cream Ale.
+This is their first year-round craft style, and it is a malty, smooth beer that fans of the original 'Gansett will be surprised at, but love.

-So next time you are looking for a new craft beer to try, don’t skip over the cans.
-Remember, they are not only great beers, they also travel better, are less harmful to the environment, and keep much longer.
-Cheers!
+So next time you are looking for a new craft beer to try, don't skip over the cans.
+Remember, they are not only great beers, but they travel better, are better for the environment, and keep much better.